isomerpages/sndgo-careers/_job-profiles/ho-jin-chong.md

 <h3 style="color:#212121;">FOSTERING INNOVATION</h3>

-It’s not all about policies either.
+<p>It’s not all about policies either.
 Rather, it’s about seizing the opportunities thrown up by tech changes through a more agile, enabling approach to regulation.
 For instance, he and his colleagues would inform and guide organisations looking into tech such as biometrics on using and protecting data responsibly.

  “A start-up was exploring using biometrics to increase security and convenience to hotel guests, and it approached PDPC for guidance on how to do so while protecting guests’ data,” Jin Chong recounts.